WestenskowTristan/Professional-README-Generator/README.md

 ## Usage

-click on the link for an instructional video. https://drive.google.com/file/d/1QO3fAgy2E5GRFaSdBMqw-rYhBnSRdQKF/view
+click on the link for an instructional video. <a href="https://drive.google.com/file/d/1QO3fAgy2E5GRFaSdBMqw-rYhBnSRdQKF/view" target="blank_">Video Link</a>

 ## License